Montanans used to live and let live. Now bitter confrontations cloud Big Sky Country.

 The “most important patriotic holiday” had been tarnished by partisanship, local liberal blogger James Connor wrote.
 “Let’s do better next year.”

-Williams, 62, moved here 16 years ago from Los Angeles with his wife Chris and their six children, after a split-second decision made during a family vacation in Glacier National Park.
+Williams, 62, moved here 16 years ago from Los Angeles with his wife Christina and their six children, after a split-second decision during a family vacation in Glacier National Park.
 “Lost Angeles,” he called it even then.
 Montana was a refuge from shootings and crowding in the “communist state of California,” he said.

 Williams said he saw Trump as an underdog, bullied in office by liberals who resented his unorthodox style.
-He believes the November election was stolen from Trump.
+He believes the November election was stolen from the former president.
 Yet he says he was not much interested in national politics even last year.

 This year, though, he noticed changes in the valley.
-Housing prices were up.
+Housing prices were exploding.
 Downtown Kalispell had become a crush of traffic, starting at sunrise, with drivers more impatient than ever.

-Williams blames newcomers — the valley has grown by 15 percent in the last decade — for bringing big-city problems here.
+Williams blames the newcomers — the valley has grown by 15 percent in the last decade — for bringing big-city problems here.
 He assumes, though he acknowledges that he has no way of knowing, that they’re Democrats.

 His Facebook post delighting in the dust-up at the parade has disappeared.
-In its place he shares anti-vaccine comments and a recent entry with a false claim that Biden is denying Social Security, unemployment and other benefits to unvaccinated people.
+In its place he shares anti-vaccine comments, including a recent entry with a false claim that Biden is denying Social Security, unemployment and other benefits to unvaccinated people.
 “It’s becoming a Nazi state,” he wrote.

 He calls the posts “an expression of my personal beliefs” as opposed to political statements.
 But he credits the parade pushback for one political development: He’s now attending monthly meetings of the Flathead Republicans.